-The Atrial Substrate Modification with Aggressive Blood Pressure Control to Prevent AF trial analyzed whether aggressive BP lowering reduces risk for recurrent atrial fibrillation after catheter ablation
+Purpose: Researchers analyzed whether aggressive blood pressure lowering reduces risk for recurrent atrial fibrillation after catheter ablation

-Results: At 6 months, systolic BP was lower in the aggressive-treatment group than in the standard-treatment group (132.2 mm Hg vs. 135.4 mm Hg; P < .001), but there was no difference in the primary outcome of time to symptomatic AF, atrial tachycardia or atrial flutter lasting over 30 seconds more than 3 months after ablation (HR = 0.94; 95% CI, 0.65-1.38).
-Aggressive BP treatment was more likely to benefit those over age 61 years (P for interaction = .013) and those with baseline systolic BP < 140 mm Hg (P for interaction = .022).
+Summary: At 6 months, systolic blood pressure was lower in the aggressive-treatment group vs. the standard-treatment group (132.2 mm Hg vs. 135.4 mm Hg; P < .001), but there was no difference in the primary outcome of time to symptomatic atrial fibrillation, atrial tachycardia or atrial flutter lasting over 30 seconds more than 3 months after ablation (HR = 0.94; 95% CI, 0.65-1.38).
+Aggressive blood pressure treatment was more likely to benefit those older than 61 years (P for interaction = .013) and those with baseline systolic blood pressure < 140 mm Hg (P for interaction = .022).